twolfson/ecma-scopes/README.md

 - `CatchClause`, `catch` handler of a `try/catch/finally`
     - Example: `try { /* ... */ } catch (err) { /* ... */ }`
         - `err` is accessible within the `catch's BlockStatement` but not outside of it
-- `ComprehensionBlock`, array comprehension (generate an array from another array)
+- `ComprehensionExpression`, array comprehension (generate an array from another array)
     - Example: `var arr1 = [1], arr2 = [val + 1 for (val of arr1)];`
         - `val` is accessible within the comprehension (between the brackets `[ ... ]`) but not outside of it